A Partially Separable Model for Dynamic Valued Networks: PST ERGM for Dynamic Valued Networks

+Besides the dynamics between consecutive networks, $P(\bm{y}^1)$ can be specified by a valued ERGM \citep{ValuedERGM} to complete the joint distribution.

-To dissect the entanglement between incidence and duration in dynamic valued networks, it may be straightforward to consider that the augmentation network $\bm{y}^{+,t}$ is also conditionally independent of the diminution network $\bm{y}^{-,t}$ given $\bm{y}^{t-1}$, as in the STERGM for dynamic binary networks.
-However, as we will compare the two cases below, a separable model is unattainable for dynamic valued networks whose sample spaces become infinite.
+To dissect the entanglement between dyad value increment and decrement in dynamic valued networks, it may be straightforward to consider that the increment network $\bm{y}^{+,t}$ is also conditionally independent of the decrement network $\bm{y}^{-,t}$ given $\bm{y}^{t-1}$, as in the STERGM for dynamic binary networks.
+However, as we will compare the two cases below, a fully separable model for dynamic valued networks can be difficult to obtain, while retaining the information encoded in $\bm{y}^{+,t}$ and $\bm{y}^{-,t}$.